Gene Edited Foods Project

 This project’s goal is to identify key inducements and impediments to public trust of gene edited foods (GEFs) and their governance.
 Our project involves an interdisciplinary team of experts from Iowa State University (ISU) and the State University of New York College of Environmental Science and Forestry (SUNY-ESF).

 This work was funded by USDA National Institute of Food and Agriculture, Social Implications of Emerging Technologies, Grant # 2018-67023-27679

-    The Gene Edited Foods project team is in the process of planning a participatory deliberative workshop where invited participants discuss our project findings and social and ethical issues around gene editing in agriculture and food.
-Our goal is for the workshop to take place by the end of 2021.
+The Gene Edited Foods project team is in the process of planning a participatory workshop where invited participants discuss our project findings and social and ethical issues around gene editing in agriculture and food.
+Our goal is for the workshop to take place during the spring of 2022.
 The intended outcome of the workshop is to develop recommendations for governance (both public and private oversight) of gene editing in agriculture and food.
-Stay tuned for updates…
+Stay tuned for updates.

 Dr. Dave Peters publishes Iowa State University extension article on part 1 of nationwide GEF survey data findings.
 “Public Awareness and Understanding of Gene Edited Food in the US.”